 1) Direct or substantial duplication of content that has already been posted elsewhere is not permitted.

 2) We’ll happily provide monitor buying advice.
-But this is not a free technical support forum or place for “should I return the monitor” type queries.
+But this is not a free technical support forum (additional context in post below) or place for “should I return the monitor” type queries.

 3) Users must not link to or mention retailers other than Amazon, with which we are affiliated.
 Also be mindful of how you can support our work. 🙂

 4) Simple “is A or B better”, “is this a good monitor” or “does anybody have experience with” type posts with no embellishment are unlikely to be accepted and responded to.